History of Daegu: Later Three Kingdoms

-During the Later Three Kingdoms period, 890–935, Daegu was initially aligned with Hubaekje.
-In 927, northern Daegu was the site of the Battle of Gong Mountain between the forces of Taebong under Wang Geon and those of Hubaekje under Gyeon Hwon.
-In this battle, the forces of Taebong were crushed and Wang Geon himself was saved only by the heroism of his general Shin Sung-gyeom.
-However, it appears that the conduct of the Hubaekje forces at this time changed local sympathies to favor Wang Geon, who later became the king of Goryeo.
+During the Later Three Kingdoms period, 890–935, Daegu was initially aligned with Later Baekje.
+In 927, northern Daegu was the site of the Battle of Gong Mountain between the forces of Goryeo under Wang Kŏn and those of Later Baekje under Kyŏn Hwŏn.
+In this battle, the forces of Goryeo were crushed and Wang Kŏn himself was saved only by the heroism of his general Sin Sung-gyŏm.
+However, it appears that the conduct of the Later Baekje forces at this time changed local sympathies to favor Wang Geon.

 Numerous place-names and local legends around Daegu still bear witness to the historic battle of 927.
-Among these are "Ansim," which literally means "peace of mind," said to be the first place where Wang Geon dared to stop after escaping the battle, and "Banwol," or half-moon, where he is said to have stopped and admired the moon before returning to Taebong.
-A statue commemorating the battle now stands in northern Daegu, as does a memorial to Sin Sunggyeom.
+Among these are "Ansim," which literally means "peace of mind," said to be the first place where Wang Kŏn dared to stop after escaping the battle, and "Banwol," or half-moon, where he is said to have stopped and admired the moon before returning to Goryeo.
+A statue commemorating the battle now stands in northern Daegu, as does a memorial to Sin Sung-gyŏm.